Skip to product information

 Seeds

-East Indian lemongrass is a very old, tropical and perennial fragrant, spice and medicinal plant that originally comes from India.
-Due to its numerous possible uses, the evergreen species has a special significance in traditional Chinese medicine.
-The plants form long, narrow leaves and are more delicate in growth compared to West Indian lemongrass and have a slightly spicier taste, which is popular for refining cold and warm dishes.
-If we use the pleasantly scented herb for bath additives, soaps, ointments and as a tea, the plant has a diuretic effect that can transport toxins from the body.
-For colds, the high vitamin C content and the essential oils of the medicinal herb help to achieve a pleasant expectorant effect.
+East Indian lemongrass is a very old, tropical and perennial aromatic, spice and medicinal plant that originally comes from India.
+Due to its numerous uses, the evergreen species has a special significance in traditional Chinese medicine.
+The plants form narrow, long leaves and are more delicate in growth than West Indian lemongrass and have a slightly spicier taste, which is popular for refining cold and warm dishes.
+The pleasantly scented herb is used for bath additives, soaps, ointments and as a tea, and the plant has a diuretic effect that can transport toxins out of the body.
+In the case of colds, the high vitamin C content and the essential oils of the medicinal herb help to achieve a pleasant expectorant effect.
 The scent is floral, sweet and has a light lemon aroma.

 General information